Skip to main content

 Troubleshooting

 connection refused or timeout.
 The agent could not reach the host.
-Check the agent’s network path to the database — not op-data’s. password authentication failed.
+Check the agent’s network path to the database — not sevvo’s. password authentication failed.
 The username or password is wrong, or the role is missing LOGIN.
 Test from the agent’s host with psql using the same credentials. permission denied for relation ... during preview.
 The role is missing SELECT on the target table.
 Re-run the grants above, including the alter default privileges statement for any new tables.
 Invalid Postgres credentials.
 The stored payload is missing or malformed.
 Re-save the connection from the UI.